AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 #### What is this package-lock.json ? ####

 Package-lock.json file holds the exact versioned dependency tree.
-For example, lets say you have dependency in your packages.json as
+For example, let's say you have a dependency in your packages.json as

 ```json
 "devDependencies": {
   "nodemon": "^2.0.4"
 }
 ```
-This means that when any developer does npm install , npm is going to look for any version above 2.0.4 which satisfies the `2.<Any Minor version>.<Any patch version> `format.
-So as long as the major version is 2 ,and the patch version > 4, npm will install the package.
-So based on when you are reading this article , you might end up with
+This means that when any developer does npm install, npm is going to look for any version above 2.0.4 which satisfies the `2.<Any Minor version>.<Any patch version> `format.
+So as long as the major version is 2, and the patch version > 4, npm will install the package.
+So based on when you are reading this article, you might end up with
 `2.0.4`, `2.1.0` etc depending on the release of nodemon.
 To prevent this Node js has come up with package-lock.
-If we clone a repository with a package-lock, the exact versions defined in the pacakge lock will get installed irrespective of whats the latest release of nodemon.
+If we clone a repository with a package-lock, the exact versions defined in the package-lock will get installed irrespective of whats the latest release of nodemon.

 You can read more about Package-lock.json [here](https://docs.npmjs.com/configuring-npm/package-locks.html)

 ### Step 6: Node Scripts ###
-Next we can move the command to execute the index.js file in scripts section of our package.json.
+Next we can move the command to execute the index.js file in the scripts section of our package.json.

 ```json
 "scripts": {